Oh Hi There!

 • “How does your program balance completion pressure with risk management?”

 • “What operational decisions changed after your last major safety event or near miss?”
+(This is a good thing to research about the program before even interviewing— major events often are public knowledge and heavily covered by media).

 • “What is your current fatigue mitigation strategy for crews?”